Depersonalization-derealization disorder: Prognosis

-DPDR is typically chronic and continuous though some individuals report experiencing periods of remission.
-Exacerbations can be caused by psychologically stressful situations.
-Michal et al. (2016) analyzed a 2 case series on patients with DPDR and agreed that the condition tended to be chronic.
+Michal et al. (2016) analyzed a case series on 223 patients suffering from DPDR and agreed that the condition tended to be long-lasting.
+However, while no medication has been confirmed to successfully treat the condition, psychotherapy might help.
+In some cases, recovery can take place organically, without formal treatment.

 Epidemiology

-Men and women are diagnosed in equal numbers with depersonalization disorder.
-A 1991 study on a sample from Winnipeg, Manitoba estimated the prevalence of depersonalization disorder at 2.4% of the population.
+Men and women are diagnosed in equal numbers with depersonalization derealization disorder.
+A 1991 study on a sample from Winnipeg, Manitoba, estimated the prevalence of depersonalization derealization disorder at 2.4% of the population.
 A 2008 review of several studies estimated the prevalence between 0.8% and 1.9%.
-This disorder is episodic in about one-third of individuals, with each episode lasting from hours to months at a time.
+This disorder is episodic in only one-third of individuals, with each episode lasting from hours to months at a time.
 Depersonalization can begin episodically, and later become continuous at constant or varying intensity.

-Onset is typically during the teenage years or early 20s, although some report being depersonalized as long as they can remember, and others report a later onset.
-The onset can be acute or insidious.
-With acute onset, some individuals remember the exact time and place of their first experience of depersonalization.
-This may follow a prolonged period of severe stress, a traumatic event, an episode of another mental illness, or drug use.
-Insidious onset may reach back as far as can be remembered, or it may begin with smaller episodes of lesser severity that become gradually stronger.
-Patients with drug-induced depersonalization do not appear to be a clinically separate group from those with a non-drug precipitant.
+Onset is typically during adolescence, although some patients report being depersonalized as long as they can remember, and a small minority report a later onset (by age 40).
+According to the DSM-5-TR, less than 20% of patients with the disorder first experience symptoms after age 20 years; 80% or more have their onset in the first 2 decades of life - childhood and adolescence.
+The onset can be acute or insidious in nature.
+With acute onset, some individuals remember the exact time and place of their first experience of depersonalization and/or derealization.
+This may follow a prolonged period of severe stress, a traumatic event, or an episode of another mental illness.
+Insidious onset may reach back as far as can be remembered (early childhood), or it may begin with smaller episodes of lesser severity that become gradually more intense and more disabling.
+Some patients report persistent depersonalization and/or derealization throughout the day, nearly everyday.

 Relation to other psychiatric disorders

-Depersonalization exists as both a primary and secondary phenomenon, although making a clinical distinction appears easy, it is not absolute.
-The most common comorbid disorders are depression and anxiety, although cases of depersonalization disorder without symptoms of either do exist.
-Comorbid obsessive and compulsive behaviours may exist as attempts to deal with depersonalization, such as checking whether symptoms have changed and avoiding behavioural and cognitive factors that exacerbate symptoms.
-Many people with personality disorders such as schizoid personality disorder, schizotypal personality disorder, and borderline personality disorder will have high chances of having depersonalization disorder.
+Depersonalization exists as both a primary and secondary phenomenon.
+The most common comorbid disorders are depression and anxiety, although cases of depersonalization derealization disorder without symptoms of either do exist.
+Comorbid obsessive/compulsive behaviors may exist as attempts to deal with depersonalization, such as checking whether symptoms have changed and avoiding behavioral and cognitive factors that exacerbate symptoms.
+Many people with personality disorders such as schizoid personality disorder, schizotypal personality disorder, and borderline personality disorder will have experiences of depersonalization.
+Patients with complex dissociative disorders, including dissociative identity disorder, experience high levels of depersonalization and derealization.